 Modern Slavery Act

 Neon is committed to operating ethically and with a high level of integrity and transparency in all business dealings.
-We will not tolerate any form of slavery, servitude, forced labour or human trafficking (Modern Slavery) and this statement sets out our approach and the steps we are taking to safeguard against any form of Modern Slavery taking place within our business or our supply chain.
+We will not tolerate any form of slavery, servitude, forced labour or human trafficking (“Modern Slavery”) and this statement sets out our approach and the steps we are taking to safeguard against any form of Modern Slavery taking place within our business or our supply chain.

+Some companies within the Neon group are authorised and regulated insurance entities, and the main purpose of the other group companies is to support those insurance activities.
 As a provider of insurance and reinsurance, our supply chains are not ones which would normally be associated with slavery or forced labour.